ssanjanapai/is477-fall2023-final-project/README.md

 - **Jingwen:**
 - Selecting the dataset
-- Writing script for y-data profiling and creating profiling report
+- Writing script for data profiling and creating profiling report
 - Used the DOT file and created workflow visualization using  https://edotor.net/
 - Worked on Licenses
 - Wrote a clear and concise Readme.md